CMaestro23/reading-notes/The Coder's Computer.md

 3. a nice variety of themes (to reduce eye strain andfatigue); and
 4. the ability to choose from a healthy selection of extensions available when you need them

+### Code Completion

+Code Completion helps anticipate code and helps minimize mistakes and typos and can automatically complete code for you.

+### Syntax Highlighting

+Syntax highlighting color codes your code.
+Which makes it easier to read and help keep your code organized.

+### Variety of themes

+Different themes allows you to customize your text editor to what suits you best.
+Using dark themes with brighter text can reduce eye strain and fatique.